hackergrrl/git-ssb-intro/README.md

 ```

 and you'll see that `~/projects/my-repo` now exists. git-ssb talked to your local
-scuttlebot server and pulled down the entire git repository.
+ssb-server server and pulled down the entire git repository.

 In fact, you can also view your handiwork by running `git-ssb web` and opening
 your browser: you'll see your brand new repo near the top of the activity list